ProjectsNext ProjectsNext

 What About Smaller Contractors?

 You might be thinking, “That’s great for big companies, but what about us?”
 The good news: analytics tools aren’t just for enterprises anymore.
-Platforms like JobNext cater specifically to small and mid-size contractors.
+Platforms like JobNext cater specifically to small and mid-size contractors and allied trades.
 You don’t need a dedicated IT team — just a willingness to centralize your operations in one system.

 The Obvious Objection: Cost